Skip to sub navigation Skip to main content

 • EPC - Energy performance certificate (gives an energy efficiency rating and an environmental impact rating of a property).

-• Greenhouse gases - The gases responsible for the greenhouse effect (carbon dioxide, methane, nitrous oxide, and water vapor (which all occur naturally), and fluorinated gases (which are synthetic)
+• Greenhouse gases - The gases responsible for the greenhouse effect (carbon dioxide, methane, nitrous oxide, and water vapour (which all occur naturally), and fluorinated gases (which are synthetic)